Configure

 Input

-If a source has bad health, Multiplexer can choose to automatically switch to an alternative source or if the secondary has bad health, it can prevent an unnecessary redundancy switch.
-Monitoring the secondary has the advantage of having a report of the health of all sources so the automatic switch can use that information when it is necessary.
-However, it has the drawback of higher CPU and network bandwidth usage.
+If a source has bad health, Multiplexer can automatically switch to an alternative source.
+Conversely, if the secondary has bad health, it can prevent from an unnecessary redundancy switch.
+Monitoring the secondary provides the advantage of having a health report for all sources, allowing the automatic switch to use this information when necessary.
+However, this behavior has the drawback of higher CPU and network bandwidth usage.

 The behavior of the input source switch mechanism can be summarized into two modes: